dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**The very best thing you can do for the whole world is to make the best of yourself.**
+**Very little is needed to make a happy life; it is all within yourself, in your way of thinking.**

-Anonymous
+Marcus Aurelius